MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 Arbitration occurs at any time between the forfeit time and the arbitration time, after every active member of the session has submitted results.
 For example, if just one member is active in the session at the forfeit time, they can (and should) post a result, and arbitration will occur.

-No matter how many results are available at arbitration time, arbitration will occur if it hasn’t already.
+No matter how many results are available at arbitration time, arbitration will occur if it hasn't already.
 If no results are submitted when arbitration time is reached, all participants in the match are given a loss.

 #### Forcing arbitration

-It’s also possible for a game server to force arbitration at any time by simply writing an arbitrated result.
+It's also possible for a game server to force arbitration at any time by simply writing an arbitrated result.

 If a user is in a session that has already been arbitrated (either because the arbitration time-out expired, a game server arbitrates the session, or the user joins late), your title ends the match and displays the arbitrated result to the user.

 Arbitration results always include the outcome for every team.
-When an individual player writes a result to the session, it includes not just their team’s outcome, but the full set of results for every team.
+When an individual player writes a result to the session, it includes not just their team's outcome, but the full set of results for every team.

 The results in JSON look like this.